followmyutopia/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/10 Scale/40 Scale Labels.md

-﻿Each [major scale tick](/Documentation/Guide/Widgets/RangeSelector/Visual_Elements/#Scale/Major_Scale_Ticks) is accompanied with a scale label.
+Each [major scale tick](/Documentation/Guide/Widgets/RangeSelector/Visual_Elements/#Scale/Major_Scale_Ticks) is accompanied with a scale label.
 This label displays the value of the tick.

 ![ChartJS RangeSelector](/Content/images/doc/17_2/ChartJS/RangeSelectorScaleLabels.png)